 How Can Turnover Be Costly?

-Now the incoming employee has to ramp up and mend some of those fences.
-Best case, this is simply a matter of time and effort.
-Worst case, you’ve lost business or had to burden other members of your team to bridge the gap.
-These are a few examples of the hidden costs of employee turnover and they can add up quickly.
+Essentially, we’re talking about lost time and effort and the potential that you’ll have to burden other members of your team to bridge the gap.
+These are a few examples of the hidden costs of employee turnover, which can add up quickly.

 Is it Possible to Have Zero Employee Turnover?

 Unless you’re a tiny company and only looking at a brief timeframe, probably not!